Our program requires application materials be submitted online.

 1. Upload your transcripts from all institutions you have attended into the online application.
 You will also enter your degree GPA (or your current GPA, if you are still an undergraduate student) in the online departmental application.

-3. You will also need to have the institution(s) from which you earned a degree snail-mail one official transcript to:
+2. You will need to have the institution(s) from which you earned a degree snail-mail one official transcript to: Office of Admissions, 1217 University of Oregon, Eugene, OR 97403-1217.

 Graduate Record Examination (GRE) Scores